superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 Then empty slots will be used, until there is no more space anywhere.
 ![Smart Push from Campfire](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/smart_push_from_campfire.jpg)
 If you use the Smart Push function from this Campfire, then the 6 Bacon and Eggs will be bulk moved to the Wooden Crate that already has other Bacon and Eggs stored in it.
-The 16 Water will also by moved to any crates or other player storage if there is already Water in them.
+The 16 Water will also be moved to any crates or other player storage if there is already Water in them.
 This works from anywhere and anything where you see the Smart Push button.
 Yes, Vehicles and Drones too.
 Also Apiaries and Dew Collectors.
 Even crates!
 Everything is included.